bobg/fab/Readme.md

 ## Usage

 You create a package of Go code in your project.
-By default `fab` looks for it in the `fab.d` subdir of your top-level directory.
+By default `fab` looks for it in the `_fab` subdir of your top-level directory (so named because the leading underscore prevents it being considered part of your module’s public API).
 Every exported symbol in that package whose type satisfies the `fab.Target` interface is a target that fab can run.

-For example, if you write this in `fab.d/build.go`:
+For example, if you write this in `_fab/build.go`:

 ```go
 package any_name_you_like